Stages of Pregnancy Month-By-Month

-In the sixth month, you can feel the baby’s body form the other side of the abdominal wall.
+In the sixth month, you can feel the baby’s body from the other side of the abdominal wall.
 The baby’s skin will also become more opaque and stronger.
-In addition, the little one will be able to blink and carry out other action such as sticking out their tongue.
+In addition, the little one will be able to blink and carry out other actions such as sticking out their tongue.
 The body’s proportions will begin to even out with the head.

 The second trimester ends with the sixth month and the pregnancy is evident.
 At this point, the mother’s stomach is quite large and the fetus weighs a considerable amount, which will affect the mother.
 She might experience back pain and other symptoms when in certain positions.

 - In this stage, the baby’s lungs development and the skeleton grows stronger

 - Body mass starts to increase, which allows the baby’s body to control its temperature after birth

 - Pigments become visible in the iris and skin

 - Lastly, the lanugo that once covered the fetus’ body disappears.